Floquet conformal field theories with generally deformed Hamiltonians: Introduction

 \paragraph{Concrete examples} Having a less constrained deformation function $v(x)$ brings much more possibilities to the Floquet dynamics.
 To have an idea of what could happen, we construct a concrete example, the main result of which is shown in Fig.~\ref{PhaseDiagramIntroduction} and Fig.~\ref{fig:entanglement growth intro}, which is explained briefly below: (More details are in Sec.~\ref{Sec:FloquetCFTexample}) \begin{enumerate} \item There are still non-heating and heating phases, as shown by the yellow and blue regions in Fig.~\ref{PhaseDiagramIntroduction} (a) respectively.
 However, the heating phase regions are rather fragmented compared with the $\SL_2$ case.

 \item On the contrary to the $\SL_2$ case, where all the heating phases have the same number of energy-momentum peaks, the heating phases in the general setup can have different number of peaks, denoted by the white and black text in Fig.~\ref{PhaseDiagramIntroduction} (a).
 Typical configurations of the energy-momentum peaks are shown in Fig.~\ref{PhaseDiagramIntroduction} (b).
 Notice that the energy momentum peaks do not necessarily have the same height, which is also different from the $\SL_2$ case.
-Those peaks always show up at fixed positions for stroboscopic measurement, while they can have interesting micro-motion within each cycle, i.e. peaks can shift positions and come back to its original position after every $p$-cycles ($3$ in this case).
-In Fig.~\ref{PhaseDiagramIntroduction} (b), we plot the results for every $6$ cycles, that is why we do not see the position-switching from the figure.
+After each cycle, those peaks can shuffle their position cyclically and come back to its original position after every $p$ cycles.
+In the case of Fig.~\ref{PhaseDiagramIntroduction} (b), let $x_{i=1,2,3}$ denote the positions of the peaks from the left to right.
+Then the peak at $x_1$ can move to $x_2$ after one cycle of driving and so on, then return to $x_1$ after 3 cycles.
+Fig.~\ref{PhaseDiagramIntroduction} (b) shows the results for every $6$ cycles, which is why we do not see the position-switching from the figure.
+This micro-motion also manifests in the entanglement entropy growth as mentioned below in Point 4.

-\item These energy-density peaks also share entanglement with its nearest neighbors.
-A cartoon is shown in Fig.~\ref{PhaseDiagramIntroduction}(c).
-These energy peaks can be understood as an accumulation of particles that come from some source, denoted by the red dots on top of the vacant dots.
-Each dot is entangled with its partner while they departure towards different destinations, which gives rise to the energy peaks as well as their entanglement.
+\item These energy-density peaks also share entanglement with and only with its nearest neighbors, which can be explained by the quasi-particle picture as follows (see Fig.~\ref{PhaseDiagramIntroduction}(c) for a cartoon).
+The initial state contains quasi-particles that are locally entangled with a partner, as denoted by the pairs of red dots, which move chirally under the time evolution.
+Namely, two particles in a pair move towards different directions.
+In the heating phase, their motions have both unstable (vacant dots) and stable fixed points (black dots), the former are the main source of particles and the later are the sink.
+These energy peaks can be understood as an accumulation of particles that come from the source, denoted by the red dots on top of the vacant dots.
+Since each dot is entangled with its partner who departures towards different destinations, this gives rise to the energy peaks as well as their entanglement pattern.